fr33m0nk/fr33m0nk/README.md

 # Prashant Sinha

-Engineer, architect, distributed system aficionado, tea addict 🇮🇳
+Engineer, architect, distributed system and tea aficionado 🇮🇳

 Currently freelancing as a Senior Engineer and on a lookout for the next challenge.